VU-Cog-Sci/hires_ODC_7T/README.md

 in a similar way as the standard [https://github.com/jupyter/docker-stacks](Docker-stacks).

 ### Jupyter-lab
  * Lastly, an experimental feature is to stary jupyter-lab
 ```
 docker run -it -p 8888:8888 -v $DATA_PATH:/data knapenlab/hiresbinocularrivalry jupyter-lab
 ```

-###Analysis of hires fMRI project

-T